The dataregistry CLI

 --description "Data from my_paper_dataset"

-This will recursively copy the /some/place/at/nersc/my_paper_dataset/ directory into the data registry shared space under the relative path my_paper_dataset.
-As we did not specify a --name for the dataset, the name column in the database will automatically be assigned as my_paper_dataset (and all other properties we did not specify will keep their default values).
+This will recursively copy the /some/place/at/nersc/my_paper_dataset/ directory into the data registry shared space with the name='my_paper_dataset' (other non-specified properties will keep their default values).

 Updating a dataset